 Leaves are up to 3 inches long and wide on a slender hairy stalk up to 6 inches long, and lobed in 3 parts of similar size, each lobe generally round to oval with a well-rounded tip.
 The leaves don't start opening up until the flowers bloom.

-They are mostly solid green or 2-tone green through spring and summer, turn dark green or brown in fall and persist through the winter.
+Leaves are mostly solid green or 2-tone green through spring and summer, turn dark green or brown in fall and persist through the winter.
 They wither away when the plant starts blooming again the following spring.

 Hepaticas are among the first flowers to bloom in the spring.
 Sharp-lobed Hepatica and Round-lobed Hepatica have gone through a couple of name changes, at one time Hepatica acutiloba and H. americana respectively, and more recently considered different varieties of the same species, Hepatica nobilis var. acuta and var. obtusa respectively.
 Now they are different species again, in the Anemone genus, and closely related to the European species Anemone hepatica.
 The easiest way to differentiate Sharp-lobed from Round-lobed is—you guessed it—the round or pointed tips on leaves.
 The flowers are much the same and, while the tips of the bracts on Sharp-lobed may be more pointed than on Round-lobed, this can be subtle so is not necessarily a reliable distinction.
 Their ranges overlap significantly and may be found in the same habitat at the same time of year, though Round-lobed Hepatica may be found on drier sites in more acidic soils.